JW-Schuetz/BitCoinValues/README.md

 # BitCoinKurs
-BitCoin values and MatLab-software for visualisation
+BitCoin values, Linux polling-software and MatLab-software for visualisation